MallardLabs/mezo-drops/README.md

 # mezo-drops

-Physical real-time simulation of transactions on the Mezo mainnet.
+Physical real-time simulation of blocks on the Mezo mainnet.

 This project is a fork of [sonic-drops](https://github.com/paintoshi/sonic-drops).
 The original project is licensed under the MIT License and copyright (c) 2024 Paintoshi.